alexblanche/basic_project/README.md

 ## To do next
 Compilers and decompilers:
-- Code a lexer and a parser to convert G1M files to an intermediate abstract "Basic tree" type
+- Code a lexer and a parser to convert G1M files to an intermediate abstract "Basic code" type
-- Code a converter from Basic tree to readable Basic code (custom format ".cb")
+- Code a converter from Basic tree to readable "Custom Basic" code
-- Code a converter from readable Basic code to Basic tree type
+- Code a lexer from Custom Basic code to list of lexemes (which can then be handled by the compiler
-- Code a converter from Basic tree type to binary, and writes it into a G1M file
+- Code a converter from Basic code type to binary, to write it into a G1M file

-Picture conversions:
-- Code a converter from boolean matrix to G1M picture file
-- Code a converter from G1M picture file to boolean matrix

 Emulation:
 - Code all operators and functions